2018 Bangladeshi general election: Suppression of opposition

 Opposition candidates had encountered violence, threats and harassment when they attempted to campaign.
 Dozen of candidates of the main opposition party, the BNP, were arrested on spurious charges.
 Few electoral agents from the opposition showed up at polling stations.
 Those who did show up were prevented from entering the stations by supporters of the ruling party, according to Kamal Hossain.

 Results

+Many unregistered political parties officially contested under the banner of some registered political parties.
+For example, Bangladesh JaSaD's Mayeen Uddin Khan Badal contested as a Awami League candidate, and won.
+On the other hand, unregistered members of the Jatiya Oikya Front fielded some candidates as Bangladesh Nationalist Party runners.
+Among them, most notably, Jamaat-e-Islami Bangladesh fielded 22 candidates who garnered more than 800,000 votes.
+Some other candidates fielded by Jamaat ran as independents.
+Likewise, non-aligned parties like Trinomool BNP fielded all of their candidates as independent.

+This chart below doesn't include separate rows for these parties.
+Rather, it shows results regarding registered parties or independents, as published by the Bangladesh Election Commission.